gep13/gep13/input/blog/update-7-10-8107-79-for-windows-phone-7-wp7.md

 Title: Update 7.10.8107.79 for Windows Phone 7 (#WP7)
 Published: 19/1/2012
 Tags:
-- Update
+- update
-- Windows Phone 7
+- windows phone 7
 ---

 Today I saw some tweets on Twitter hinting at the fact that a new update was available for Windows Phone, so when I got home tonight I plugged my HTC HD7 phone into my laptop, and sure enough, there was an update available!